unm-historiography/metahistory/essays/modernism/fernand-braudel.md

 {% include figure.html
   class="img-right"
   width="50%"
   caption="Braudel's time as a POW at this camp in Nazi Germany directly influenced his perspectives on time.
-Years later he would write that in prison'that nervous energy makes me more lucid, allows me to meditate for a long time over an argument.'" image-url="pow-camp.jpg" source-url="https://wikimili.com/en/Oflag_X-C"
+Years later he would write that in prison 'that nervous energy makes me more lucid, allows me to meditate for a long time over an argument.'" image-url="pow-camp.jpg" source-url="https://wikimili.com/en/Oflag_X-C"
 %}